Spring Vegetables Au Gratin

 For the spring vegetables

-- 1 lb. baby potatoes thinly sliced
+- 1 pound baby potatoes, thinly sliced

-- 1 large fennel bulb thinly sliced
+- 1 large fennel bulb, thinly sliced

-- 3 large carrots peeled and sliced into thin rounds
+- 3 large carrots, peeled and sliced into thin rounds

-- 1 bunch asparagus trimmed and cut into 2-inch pieces
+- 1 bunch asparagus, trimmed and cut into 2-inch pieces

 For the cheese sauce